Can’t Keep up? 9 Ways to Simplify Your Path to the Recipient’s Inbox

-To help you understand email deliverability at major Internet service providers Comcast, Microsoft, AOL, and Gmail, I reveal the main practices (all shared by the ISPs representatives at different webinars) these ISPs apply in terms of list quality, sender reputation, and recipient engagement.
-And to make it easy, I broke it down into 9 questions/answers.
+To help you understand email deliverability at major Internet service providers Comcast, Microsoft, AOL, and Gmail, I reveal the main practices (all shared by the ISP’s representatives at different webinars) these ISPs apply in terms of list quality, sender reputation, and recipient engagement.
+Also, to make it easy, I broke it down into 9 questions/answers.

 You’ll get a clear understanding of how these ISPs treat inactive accounts, what they think about engagement and how they measure it, how they determine “inactive” users, whether or not inactive users harm deliverability, and what ISPs think about the email open rate and dedicated/shared IP addresses.

-You know it's partially true with AOL.
-But whenever they've done it, they've never used the accounts that have been abandoned or canceled.
-Instead, they’ve been using accounts that have been dead accounts unable to receive mail for one or more, sometimes multiple years.
+You know it’s partially true with AOL.
+But, whenever they did it, they never used the accounts that have been abandoned or canceled.
+Instead, they’ve been using accounts that have been dead and unable to receive mail for one or more years.

 Comcast, Microsoft, and Gmail do not convert abandoned accounts into spam traps (it seems I’m debunking a myth right now!).
-However, if you are sending to a lot of accounts that are not active anymore, that will impact your overall reputation as a sender with these providers.
+However, if you are sending to many inactive accounts, it will impact your overall reputation as a sender with these providers.

 Therefore, best email marketing practices teach to keep the list up-to-date and remove inactive users to avoid hitting spam traps.

-Obviously, an inactive user is somebody whose mailbox is turned off.
+Obviously, an inactive user is somebody who’s mailbox is turned off.
 AOL keeps an eye on how often somebody logs in, and if a user does not log in for a hundred eighty days, the user’s mailbox will be turned off.
 Whenever you try to send an email to a customer whose mailbox is inactive or have never existed, emails will return an SMTP error with the 550 SMTP error code.

-Then, Comcast, AOL, Microsoft and Gmail look at explicit actions.
-Even if the customers do continue to log in to their accounts, ISPs pay attention to whether or not they open the email, whether or not they file the email etc. ISPs know what mail the customers are doing that to, who they are interested in and who they are not interested in.
+Comcast, AOL, Microsoft, and Gmail look at explicit actions.
+Even if the customers do continue to log in to their accounts, ISPs pay attention to whether or not they open or file emails, and see which emails present interest to the person and which don’t.
 Providers also know when the customers are just logging in on their phones.

-Their phone checks mail all the time, but they never do anything else: they never send, they never move anything around, they never delete anything.
-They basically have just forgotten to stop accessing that mailbox.
-And when ISPs stop seeing a customer interact, they are no longer active, no longer engaged.
+The phone checks mail all the time, but some people never do anything else: they never send, move, or delete anything.
+Basically, they have just forgotten to stop accessing that mailbox.
+And when ISPs stop seeing a customer interaction, they are considered inactive.

-Removing inactive users is definitely going to help you in terms of your deliverability at any ISP.
-If there are inactive recipients on your list, it's going to help you not emailing to them.
+Removing inactive users is going to help you in terms of your deliverability to any ISP.

-In a lot of cases, email marketers have a clear picture of whether or not people are opening their email.
-You know who is opening it, who is clicking it, and most marketers have a general idea what the point of diminishing return is.
-There is a point at which it's not really worth it for you to continue trying to re-engage the customer because they are just not interested.
+In many cases, email marketers have a clear understanding of whether or not people are opening and clicking their emails.
+There is a point at which it’s not worth it for you to continue trying to re-engage some customers – they are just not interested.